vi-me-vi/aoc2024/README.md

 # Advent Of Code 2024 :christmas_tree:

+2024 Advent of Code solutions, written in rust, to run on ol' reliable PSP (Play Station Portable)

-For puzzles please visit [AoC website](https://adventofcode.com/2024)
+For puzzles & puzzle inputs please visit [AoC website](https://adventofcode.com/2024)

 ## Have fun!!!